Diversity in the Workplace

 The Legal Framework – There is an important legal framework of legislation designed to protect people from discrimination, bullying, harassment and victimisation.
 Here we break this down including the relevant definitions and important points

-What is Diversity – Diversity is of immense importance, not just because it is the right thing to do, but because people who feel valued will be more motivated and committed in helping organisations achieve and exceed it’s goals.
+What is Diversity – Diversity is of immense importance, not just because it is the right thing to do, but because people who feel valued will be more motivated and committed to helping organisations achieve and exceed it’s goals.

 Harassment & Bullying – Harassment could be a one-off event or series of events and maybe perpetrated by an individual or group of people it is defined as any behaviour unwanted by the recipient.
 Bullying is ‘intimidation on a regular and persistent basis or as a one-off, which serves to undermine the competence, effectiveness, confidence and integrity of the person on the receiving end.’

 Managers Role – Managers should be aware that they can be personally and vicariously liable for discrimination, bullying and harassment.
 We will look at Setting Standards, Challenging Behaviours and Supporting Staff

 Informal Approach – The Manager has an Informal discussion with the relevant parties should usually cover the nature of the problem, why it is unacceptable and a way forward that is acceptable to both parties (where appropriate)

 At the end of this training course you will be able to: